bkatati/flavinfection/README.md

 p) lnAF_poor = ng/g total aflatoxin in poor grain, natural logarithm.

+# *3) "Soil&Maize_Flav.csv"* #
-iii) The csv file "Soil&Maize_Flav" is combination of the above two csv files in (ii) and is used in the pairwise Wilcoxon test over season1 (2018/2019) and season 2 (2020/2021).
+is derived from the two csv files in (2) and is used in the pairwise Wilcoxon test over season1 (2018/2019) and season 2 (2020/2021).

+# *4) "Questionnaire_dataframe.xlsx"* #
-iv) Excel file "Questionnaire_dataframe" contains the questionnaire matrix and dataframe for the agronomic factors that have potential influence on Aspergillus section Flavi relative abundance on maize ears.
+contains the questionnaire matrix and dataframe for the agronomic factors that have potential influence on Aspergillus section Flavi relative abundance on maize ears.

+# *5) "MDS_Flav.csv"* #
-v) The csv file "MDS_Flav" is dataframe for agronomic factors and weather variables with potential influence on Aspergillus section Flavi quantities (CFU/g) on maize and has been derived from step ‘iv.’
+is dataframe of agronomic factors and weather variables with potential influence on Aspergillus section Flavi quantities (CFU/g) on maize and has been derived from step (4).